Titanic (musical): Act 2

 Women and children are ordered into the lifeboats, while the men are forced to stay behind ("To the Lifeboats").
 Murdoch orders Fleet and Barrett into the last lifeboat to help man the oars, but Barrett doesn't know how to row a boat and lets Farrell, who can row, into the boat instead.
 Barrett bids farewell to his absent girlfriend while the rest of the passengers do the same to their loved ones ("We'll Meet Tomorrow").

 The bellboy tells the captain that all the life boats have been launched, and that those remaining aboard accept their fate.
 Murdoch tells the Captain that he takes full responsibility for the accident, but Smith forgives him and then laments on how he had gone his entire career without experiencing any accident.
 Henry Etches, the first class steward, says a prayer ("To Be A Captain" (Reprise)).
 Isidor and Ida Straus (Ida had refused to leave her husband behind) affirm their long-lasting love for one another ("Still").
 As the Captain declares the ship officially lost, Andrews—life vest unworn—remains in the first-class smoking room, obsessing over the ship's plans.
-He visualizes redesigning her during the final moments before the ship sinks beneath the waves ("Mr. Andrews' Vision").
+He visualizes redesigning her, as well as the final moments for the passengers before the ship sinks beneath the waves ("Mr. Andrews' Vision").

 In the early hours of the morning, the survivors are rescued by the Carpathia.
 Many of them recount the tragedy of the Titanic, mourning the loss of people and ship.
 Bride and Ismay, along with several of the survivors, discuss the possibilities that could have prevented the disaster ("The Foundering").
 The survivors express hope that they will one day be reunited with their lost loved ones and abandoned dreams ("In Every Age/Finale").